 There is also a Custom Calculation option where you can build your own metrics calculation.

 Here you can select other metrics that you’ve set up and perform mathematical operations.
-For example, you might use this to calculate the percentage of people who sign up for an upsell.
+For example, you might use this to calculate the percentage of members that are paying members.